RTBHOUSE/big-bang-py/README.md

         - `BIG_BANG_PY_DIR` ENV holding full path to the local copy of Big-Bang-py.

-- If you wish to simply update Big-Bang-py files, adjust & run task `update_big_bang_files` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py).
+- If you wish to simply update some of the files, adjust Invoke task `update_big_bang_files` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) & run it.

 ## Python version

 - **It is recommended to use Python 3.7.**

 - There is a nice summary of new features on [Real Python](https://realpython.com/python37-new-features).
-More detailed description can be found in [official docs](https://docs.python.org/3/whatsnew/3.7.html).
+More detailed description can be found in the [official documentation](https://docs.python.org/3/whatsnew/3.7.html).

 - To name some notable additions: